- Counting calories doesn’t keep track of nutrients

 When I stopped eating rice cakes, Melba toast, pretzels, diet pop and other factory foods and started eating at my school cafeteria, I lost weight.
 But eating fresh food wasn’t the only change I made when I joined the meal plan.

-The breakfast, lunch and dinner the people I trusted suggested, were also roughly (not perfectly!) balanced.
-It’s important to be flexible.
+The breakfast, lunch and dinner the people I trusted suggested, were also roughly—not perfectly—balanced.
+It’s important to be flexible!

 Balanced meals are full of all the nutrients your body requires to function properly.
 When you eat food from each food group, you meet your body’s needs.
-If you don’t, you will continue to feel hungry.
+If you don’t, you’ll continue to feel hungry.
 You’ll be preoccupied by hunger!
 Your body’s really good at asking for the nourishment that will keep you healthy.

 If you don’t listen to your body—if you ignore it’s hunger signals, your body will go into survival mode.
 Then it’s easier to gain weight and harder to lose it.
-That’s why it’s important to meet your body’s nutrient needs
+That’s why it’s important to meet your body’s nutrient needs.

 But counting calories doesn’t keep track of nutrients.